Linux rsync command

 - Hard links are not broken.
 This means the new data will be visible through other hard links to the destination file.
-Moreover, attempts to copy differing source files onto a multiply-linked destination file will result in a "tug of war" with the destination data changing back and forth.
+Moreover, attempts to copy differing source files onto a multiply-linked destination file results in a "tug of war" with the destination data changing back and forth.

-- In-use binaries cannot be updated (either the OS will prevent this from happening, or binaries that attempt to swap-in their data will misbehave or crash).
+- In-use binaries cannot be updated (either the OS prevents this from happening, or binaries that attempt to swap-in their data will misbehave or crash).

 - The file's data will be in an inconsistent state during the transfer and will be left that way if the transfer is interrupted or if an update fails.

 - A file that rsync cannot write to cannot be updated.
 While a superuser can update any file, a normal user needs to be granted write permission for the open of the file for writing to be successful.